+Prescriptive Requirements

+- Space heating for multifamily buildings four stories and greater: Require electric space heating.
+The prescriptive requirement would be a SZHP.
+For Climate Zone 16, allow the use of gas-fired furnace for supplemental heating. - Space heating for multifamily buildings three stories and fewer: Require electric space heating in Climate Zone 1-15.
+The prescriptive requirement would be a SZHP.
+Additionally, for Climate Zone 4 to 10, the prescriptive requirements include a balanced ventilation system without heat or energy recovery that have fan efficacy of 0.4W/cfm.
+In Climate Zone 16, prescriptive requirement is a SZAC with gas-fired furnace for space conditioning. - Central water heating: Provide an alternate: Alternate pathway for central HPWH systems.
+The current 2019 Title 24, Part 6 prescriptive alternate pathway for individual HPWH will be retained. - Individual domestic hot water (DHW) systems: Retain the current 2019 Title 24, Part 6 requirements.

+Performance Requirements

-- Prescriptive Requirements - Space heating: Require the use of electric space heating for mid-rise and high-rise multifamily buildings.
-The prescriptive requirement would be a single zone ducted heat pump (SZHP).
-For Climate Zone 16, allow the use of gas furnace for supplemental heating. - Central water heating: Provide an alternate: Alternate pathway for central HPWH systems.
-The current 2019 Title 24, Part 6 prescriptive alternate pathway for individual HPWH will be retained. - Individual domestic hot water (DHW) systems: Retain the current 2019 Title 24, Part 6 requirements. - Performance Requirements - Space heating: Regardless of the proposed system fuel type, the standard design shall be single zone ducted heat pump (SZHP) for mid-rise and high-rise multifamily buildings.
-The electric single zone ducted heat pump (SZHP) would have minimum efficiency levels meeting applicable state and federal appliance standards.
-For Climate Zone 16, the SZHP shall allow a gas furnace for supplemental heating. - Central DHW system: Allow a Standard system fuel type matching the proposed design.
-The standard design shall be a central HPWH system if the proposed design uses central electric water heating and a gas central water heater if the proposed design uses natural gas.
+- HVAC System for multifamily buildings four stories and greater: Regardless of the proposed system fuel type, the Standard Design shall be SZHP for multifamily buildings four stories and greater.
+The electric SZHP would have minimum efficiency levels meeting applicable state and federal appliance standards.
+For Climate Zone 16, the SZHP shall allow a gas-fired furnace for supplemental heating. - O HVAC System for multifamily buildings three stories and fewer: Independent of the proposed system fuel type, the Standard Design shall be SZHP in Climate Zone 1-15.
+The electric SZHP would have minimum efficiency levels meeting applicable state and federal appliance standards.
+In addition, for Climate Zone 4-10, the Standard Design shall include balanced ventilation system have a fan efficiency of 0.4W/cfm.
+For Climate Zone 16, the Standard Design would be an air conditioner with gas-fired furnace.
+For Climate Zone 15, the Standard Design SZHP fan efficiency shall be 0.45 W/cfm. - Central DHW system: Allow a Standard system fuel type matching the proposed design.
+The Standard Design shall be a central HPWH system if the proposed design uses central electric water heating and a gas central water heater if the proposed design uses natural gas. - Individual DHW systems: Retain the current 2019 Title 24, Part 6 requirements.
+The standard DHW system shall be an individual HPWH system if proposed design uses individual HPWH in multifamily building and an individual gas water heater if the proposed design uses natural gas.

-- Individual DHW systems: Retain the current 2019 Title 24, Part 6 requirements.
-The standard DHW system shall be an individual HPWH system if proposed design uses individual HPWH in multifamily building and an individual gas water heater if the proposed design uses natural gas. - Appliances and miscellaneous electric load (MEL): Modeling rulesets for mid-rise and high-rise multifamily dwelling units shall be modified to match existing requirements for low-rise residential buildings in 2019 Title 24, Part 6 rulesets in CBECC-Res.
+Appliances and miscellaneous electric load (MEL): Modeling rulesets for multifamily dwelling units in buildings four stories and greater shall be modified to match existing requirements for low-rise residential buildings in 2019 Title 24.
+Part 6 rulesets in CBECC-Res.